What Are Antidepressants?

 Fibromyalgia is another condition leading to chronic pain.
 Currently only two medications have an FDA indication for the treatment of fibromyalgia—duloxetine and milnacipran.

-- Psycho-education, explaining to the patient there is substantial evidence for the use of antidepressants in the treatment of chronic pain
+- Psycho-education, clearly understanding that there is substantial evidence for the use of antidepressants in the treatment of chronic pain

-- Slowly increase the antidepressant dose, or titrate, to effect
+- That you may have to slowly increase the antidepressant dose, or titrate, for it to take effect

 Another concern of antidepressant usage is the chance of increased suicidal thoughts or actions.
 Thoughtful and immediate management of common adverse effects can lead to increased compliance in patients.
 In other words, patients will take the medication as directed by their physicians.